Committee Members

 Amudha Vaz is a passionate and creative Pre-K teacher who aims to foster curiosity in children through various fun activities.
 With her experience as an ESL teacher, she has a knack for teaching and engaging with children of all ages.
 As an active member of the Knox Asian Festival since 2014, she enjoys sharing her heritage and learning about other cultures.
 Amudha also loves cooking and teaching Indian cuisine to others.
 In her free time, she loves playing with her furry friends Prince and Lucie, traveling with her family, and meeting new people.

-Philippines Leader
+Vietnam Leader

 Gina Wilson